-The 2025 ERP Today Awards make one thing clear: ERP leadership is no longer defined by system deployment, but by how effectively organizations turn data, automation, and platforms into measurable business outcomes.
+The 2025 ERP Today Awards made one thing clear: Successful system deployment is sometimes the easy part.
+What truly tests ERP leadership is what comes after—not implementation, but turning data, automation, and platforms into measurable business outcomes.

-Across the winners, a consistent pattern emerges.
+Across the winners and finalists, a consistent pattern emerged.
 The strongest projects did not treat ERP as infrastructure.
-They used it to drive customer engagement, operational performance, compliance, and transformation at scale.
-From AI embedded directly into core platforms to national-scale public health transformation, the awards highlight a shift toward execution, impact, and accountability.
+They used it to drive customer engagement, operational performance, compliance, resilience, and transformation at scale.

 The 2025 award results are: